 So, applying the SAID Principle to your daily routine, any new position beyond sitting and lying down might trigger pain and discomfort.

-If you’re getting ready to watch TV or go check your social media sites, sit on the floor with your back flush to the wall or your couch.
+If you’re getting ready to watch TV or go check your social media sites, sit on the floor with your back flush against the wall or your couch.
 If the pressure is too much on your hamstrings, bend your knees or sit on a pillow to reduce the tension.
 Allow your body to settle into the stretch.
 Point your toes and then flex your toes toward the ceiling.
 Go gently.
 Remember, the stretches ought to give you an ‘ahhh’ response.

-Hamstring stretch: Sit and hold with comfort.
+Sit and hold with comfort.
 If there’s too much discomfort, sit on a pillow or bend your knees.

-Adductor and hamstring stretch: Lean forward with comfort
+Lean forward with comfort.

-Find the time to stretch by adding simple stretching routine to your multitasking day.
+Find the time to stretch by adding a simple stretching routine to your multitasking day.
 You’ll be surprised how much spare time you truly have in your daily life.
 Perhaps the ‘ahhh’ feel-good sensation will trigger you to actively add stretching to your daily routine.
 Besides, stretching is an innate behavior, so why not embrace it?

 Sung Pak is the founder of Bodymechanics in New Canaan, CT, specializing massage therapy, strength & conditioning and corrective movement and Biocored.
 Sung works with clients with injury with post surgery, as well as, children with developmental challenges, through movement.
 Contact: email@example.com